 Degree Progress - Degree Progress monitors students' progress toward degree completion, posts degrees to students' academic records, issues diplomas, processes official transcripts from other institutions, processes pre-approval forms for transfer courses, and responds to questions concerning academic policy.
 Questions related to STARS reports, Degree Progress Summary Reports or Transfer Credit Reports should be directed to the Degree Progress department.
-The Degree Progress reception area is in the Registrar One-Stop Center (Trojan Hall 101).
+The Degree Progress reception area is in the Registrar One-Stop Center, located in the JHH lobby).
 The department's telephone number is (213) 740-7070.

 Diplomas - The document awarded to a student upon successful completion of a degree program.
 University diplomas are issued by the Degree Progress department in the Office of Academic Records and Registrar and are automatically ordered for students at the time their degrees are posted to their academic records.
 The university does NOT issue multiple copies.
-For more information about the mailing or reissuing of diplomas or other frequently asked questions, review the online diploma information website or contact Degree Progress in the Registrar One-Stop Center (Trojan Hall 101).
+For more information about the mailing or reissuing of diplomas or other frequently asked questions, review the online diploma information website or contact Degree Progress in the Registrar One-Stop Center located in the JHH lobby.
 The department's telephone number is (213) 740-7096.

 Disabilities - USC's Office of Disability Services and Programs offers services for students with physical and learning disabilities, and assistance to departments working with these students.
 Refer to the "Policy on Accommodations for Students with Disabilities" in the "Academic Policies" section of the USC Catalogue.